Home > docs > plugins v2 > Git and GitHub Task

 - log: "My changeList: ${response.changeList}."

-parameter is mandatory and specifies the name of the branch to
+The baseBranch parameter is mandatory and specifies the name of the branch to

 use to commit the changes.
-The commitMessage
+The commitMessage is a message to add to your

-parameter is optional and defaults to
+commit operation.
+The pushChanges parameter is optional and defaults to

-, when omitted.
-The commitUsername
+false, when omitted.
+The commitUsername and commitEmail are mandatory

 parameters to capture committer details.

-The new commit ID is available in ${response.headSHA}
+The new commit ID is available in ${response.headSHA}.
+A list of uncommitted

-changes is available in ${response.changeList}
+changes is available in ${response.changeList}.

-task allows the creation of a new
+The createBranch action of the git task allows the creation of a new

 branch in the process space.
 The new branch can be pushed back to the remote